nuxt/docs/en/faq/github-pages.md

 [TODO PICTURE]

-On the same screen, scroll down to the Environment Variables section and create a new variables named `GITHUB_ACCESS_TOKEN` and in the value field paste a copy of the Github personal access token your created earlier and click the 'Add' button.
+On the same screen, scroll down to the Environment Variables section and create a new variables named `GITHUB_ACCESS_TOKEN` and in the value field paste a copy of the GitHub personal access token your created earlier and click the 'Add' button.

 [TODO PICTURE]